pytorch/pytorch/docs/source/community/contribution_guide.rst

    -  When is it OK not to add a test?
 Sometimes a change can't be conveniently tested, or the change is so obviously correct (and unlikely to be broken) that it's OK not to test it.
-On the contrary, if a change is seems likely (or is known to be likely) to be accidentally broken, it's important to put in the time to work out a testing strategy.
+On the contrary, if a change seems likely (or is known to be likely) to be accidentally broken, it's important to put in the time to work out a testing strategy.